 Debt securities may be transferred to nonaccrual status where the recognition of investment interest is discontinued.
 A number of qualitative factors, including but not limited to the financial condition of the underlying issuer and current and projected deferrals or defaults, are considered by management in the determination of whether a debt security should be transferred to nonaccrual status.
 The interest on these nonaccrual investment securities is accounted for on the cash-basis method until qualifying for return to accrual status.
-Nonaccruing securities available-for-sale consist of the Company's investments in pooled trust preferred securities issued by financial institutions, each of which is on nonaccrual status.
+Nonaccruing securities available-for-sale consist of the Company's investments in pooled trust preferred securities issued by financial institutions, two of which are on nonaccrual status.

-The following table provides details of the Company's nonperforming assets that are not acquired and not covered by FDIC loss-share agreements, nonperforming assets that have been acquired and covered by loss-share agreements with the FDIC ("covered assets"), and nonperforming assets acquired through the First M&F merger and are not covered by loss-share agreements with the FDIC as of the dates presented:
+The following table provides details of the Company's nonperforming assets that are not acquired and not covered by FDIC loss-share agreements ("Not Acquired"), nonperforming assets that have been acquired and are covered by loss-share agreements with the FDIC ("Covered Assets"), and nonperforming assets acquired through the First M&F acquisition and not covered by loss-share agreements with the FDIC ("Acquired and Non-covered") as of the dates presented: